-(b) Factual reports by the Committee staff may be printed for distribution to Committee members and the public only upon authorization of the Chair either with the approval of a majority of the Committee or with the consent of the Ranking Minority Member.
+(b) Factual reports by the Committee staff may be printed for distribution to Committee members and the public only upon authorization of the Chair either with the approval of a majority of the Committee or with the consent of the Vice Chair or Ranking Minority Member as applicable.

-(b) The Ranking Minority Member may designate an employee of the House of Representatives or of the Senate as the staff director for the Vice Chair or Ranking Minority Member as applicable.
+(b) The Vice Chair or Ranking Minority Member as applicable may designate an employee of the House of Representatives or of the Senate as the staff director for the Vice Chair or Ranking Minority Member as applicable.

 (c) The staff director, under the general supervision of the Chair, is authorized to deal directly with agencies of the Government and with non-Government groups and individuals on behalf of the Committee.

-(d) The Chair or staff director shall timely notify the Ranking Minority Member as applicable or the staff director for the Vice Chair or Ranking Minority Member as applicable of decisions made on behalf of the Committee.
+(d) The Chair or staff director shall timely notify the Vice Chair or Ranking Minority Member as applicable or the staff director for the Vice Chair or Ranking Minority Member as applicable of decisions made on behalf of the Committee.

 (e) The Chair is authorized to appoint the Clerk of the Committee (and such deputies or assistants as the Chair in his discretion determines may be necessary) to perform the required and usual duties on behalf of the Committee.

 (1) Upon such appointment, the Chairman shall inform the Committee.

 (2) Further, the Chairman is authorized to appoint an acting Clerk of the Committee to perform the required and usual duties of the Clerk of the Committee on behalf of the Committee until a permanent clerk is named.